AiursoftWeb/Infrastructures/Readme.md

 ## What is it

-Nexus is not a framework nor a library.
-It was just a project, runs in the application level.
+Nexus is not a framework, not a tool, nor a library.
+It was just a project, runs in the application level, using micro-services design.

 Nexus has three levels: